 I also think that a lot of people who choose these resolutions seem to be middle-aged women.
 I know at some of my family parties, it’s the older women who seem to talk about their weight/body shape.

 I think part of this comes with the stress that people face when their body starts to age, which is a totally normal process.

-I think for most women, aging causes a lot of stress because just like diet culture exists, *age culture* is also very real.
-What I mean by *age culture* is the inherent belief that younger people are more able, better looking, more desirable.
+I think for most people, aging causes a lot of stress because just like sizeism exists, ageism is also very real.
+What I mean by ageism is the inherent belief that younger people are more able, better looking, more desirable.

 I mean, don’t you always hear people talk about how your 20s are the best time of your life?
 Our society truly believes that being younger is better and the older you get, the less valuable you are to the population.

 I could write a whole other BLOG on this, let along another post.
 But for now, I hope what I’m saying makes sense.

 I think adults who are aging feel stressed because they are starting to experience more ageism, and they believe that if they keep their body resembling that of a twenty-year-old, they’ll stop the affects of aging.